 What is pyloric stenosis?

-The lower portion of the stomach that connects to the small intestine is known as the pylorus.
-In pyloric stenosis, the muscles in this part of the stomach enlarge, narrowing the opening of the pylorus and eventually preventing food from moving from the stomach to the intestine.
+The pylorus is the lower part of the stomach that connects to the small intestine.
+In pyloric stenosis, the muscles in that part of the stomach enlarge.
+This causes the opening of the pylorus to get narrow.
+This stops food from moving from the stomach to the intestine.

 What causes pyloric stenosis?